Mary Ellen Bagnall-Oakeley: Haberdashers' Monmouth School for Girls

-The Haberdashers' Monmouth School for Girls (pictured) was founded in 1892 by The Worshipful Company of Haberdashers.
-The school was established courtesy of the charity founded by the haberdasher William Jones prior to his 1615 death.
-Jones made The Worshipful Company of Haberdashers the trustee of his foundation.
-The William Jones Foundation funded a number of schools and alms houses, including the Monmouth School and the Monmouth Alms Houses.
-At the time that the Monmouth School for Girls was established, Mary Ellen Bagnall-Oakeley was appointed as a governor, along with three other women, and was responsible for managing the school.
-The structure of Divisions was introduced in 1913, with matriculating girls assigned randomly to Bach, Beethoven, Chopin, or Wagner.
-Divisions were later replaced by Houses, with each House named in honour of one of the four original school governors, and students assigned on a geographical basis, rather than randomly.
-One of the Houses is named Bagnall-Oakeley in honour of the former governor who served the school.
+The Haberdashers' Monmouth School for Girls was founded in 1892 by The Worshipful Company of Haberdashers. the charity having been founded by the haberdasher William Jones.
+Jones made The Worshipful Company of Haberdashers the trustee of his foundation, which funded a number of schools and alms houses, including the Monmouth School and the Monmouth Alms Houses.
+When the Monmouth School for Girls was established, Mary Ellen Bagnall-Oakeley was appointed as a governor, along with three other women, and was responsible for managing the school.
+One of the school's Houses is named Bagnall-Oakeley in her honour.
 Students in her House may receive a Certificate of Bagnall Endeavours for a special accomplishment or an Order of Bagnall Excellence for an outstanding accomplishment.

 Watercolour paintings

 A book of Bagnall-Oakeley's watercolours, entitled Nooks and corners of old Monmouthshire: A catalogue of watercolour paintings by Mary Ellen Bagnall-Oakeley (1833–1904), is held by the Monmouth Museum.
 Her collection of paintings is also at the Monmouth Museum at Market Hall on Priory Street.
 They include the watercolour, "Forge" (pictured).